john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/saturday.md

 After more than two hours compiling, GCC failed to compile "all".
 So, let's hope I can figure out why and it works the second time.
 Otherwise this will be the longest debug turn-around time in history.

-Okay, I have no idea if this will fix it, but I did find an error in my config statement.
-I used `--disable-multi-lib` instead of `--disable-multilib`.
+Okay, I have no idea if this will fix the problem, but I did find two errors in my config statement.
+I used `--disable-multi-lib` instead of `--disable-multilib`, and I misspelled `--disable-libatmoic`.
 I guess my only clear option is to fix that and run this two-hour test again.

 Sigh.

+> Trying to make GCC again.